Crawford, Texas

 Crawford is a town located in western McLennan County, Texas, United States.

 Crawford is part of the Waco Metropolitan Statistical Area.
 As of the 2020 census, the town had a total population of 887.

 The town was incorporated on August 12, 1897.

-It is best known as the home of former President of the United States George W. Bush.
+It is best known as the home of the 43rd president of the United States, George W. Bush.
 He currently resides part-time at the Prairie Chapel Ranch, which is located just outside Crawford, Texas.

 Demographics

 As of the 2020 United States census, there were 887 people, 337 households, and 270 families residing in the town.